MoCoMakers/nf_streamlit/README.md

 > #### **Run the project after setup**
 > After setting up the project following the instructions above, you can run the project following the following steps:
-> - (Optional) Change [the values in the cookie dictionary](https://github.com/MoCoMakers/nf_streamlit/blob/03fcbce740253d72b8d88e1cb6deadec8e6dc5f6/app/.streamlit/secrets.toml.example#L19-L21) of the [`secrets.toml.example`](https://github.com/MoCoMakers/nf_streamlit/blob/03fcbce740253d72b8d88e1cb6deadec8e6dc5f6/app/.streamlit/secrets.toml.example) file.
+> - (Optional) Change the values in the cookie dictionary of the `secrets.toml` file.
 > - Download the files the project needs (this command has to be run the the `app/` folder):
 >> ```bash
 >> pip install gdown